StarChart-Labs/flare-publishing-plugins/CONTRIBUTING.md

 Currently, Eclipse is the supported IDE for development of flare-publishing-plugins.
 The Buildship plug-in is used to import projects via Gradle.

 It is recommended to create an isolated workspace for StarChart Labs projects.
-You should also import the standard StarChart Labs formatting and save settings from eclipseConfiguration:
+You should also import the standard StarChart Labs formatting and save settings from the [eclipse-configuration repository](https://github.com/StarChart-Labs/eclipse-configuration)

-- `Java > CodeStyle > Cleanup` is imported from cleanup.xml
-- `Java > CodeStyle > Formatter` is imported from codeformatter.xml
-- `Java > CodeStyle > Code Templates` is imported from codetemplates.xml

-It is also recommended to turn on "save actions", under the Java Editor settings, to format saved lines and perform other cleanup operations

 In addition to the standard Java setup for Eclipse, you may wish to install Groovy support